bazz1tv/github-tutorial/README.md

 # Advanced Remarks

 It's probably a good idea to have your fork master branch mirroring the original repo master branch, but it seems completely unnecessary.
 In fact, your local master branch alone is all that's required.
 But removing the remote master branch is a nuisance and requires another remote branch having been made, and is therefore discouraged for beginner users.
 That and, if anything _were_ to happen to the "master repo," at least you would have a copy in the fork if you maintained the remote master branch.

+The design changes if the main-repo branch you want to target is not the master branch -- in that case just make a new (or switch to the) branch locally and have it track upstream's branch using similar commands as taught here, eg `git branch branchname -u upstream/branchname` and remember you can push it to your fork-remote with `push origin`.
+Remember to make new branches from the `branchname` branch for this kind of work! (not your master branch)